beatussum/pmsexp/README.md

 ## Licenses

 As explained above, the code of this software is licensed under GPL-3 or any later version.
-Details of the rights applying to the various third-party files are described in the [COPYING](COPYING) file in [the Debian `debian/copyright` file format](https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/).
+Details of the rights applying to the various third-party files are described in the [copyright](copyright) file in [the Debian `debian/copyright` file format](https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/).

 ## Installing